Support for businesses affected by coronavirus

 Businesses in a Rural Settlement could qualify for Mandatory or Discretionary Rural Rate Relief on their Non Domestic Rates bill.

-A list of the areas that are designated pdf Rural Settlement list (196 KB) is available on our website or in our contact centres at Pershore, Evesham and Drotwich.
+A list of the areas that are designated Rural Settlement list is available on our website or in our contact centres at Pershore, Evesham and Droitwich. pdf View Rural Settlement list (196 KB)

 Mandatory Rural Rate Relief